deploring/COS80007-Assignment-1/readme.txt

     screenshots related to the scenarios must be within your compressed folder as mentioned at page 1.

-Estimated marks:   / 30
+Estimated marks:  25 / 30

-Reasoning:
+Reasoning: The report covers the entire functionality of the program, but at the same time hides a bit of the software's internals.
+Overall, it is a well-written, informative,

 -------------------------------------------------------------------------